pharath/pharath.github.io/_posts/2021-07-14-cheatsheet-linux.md

 | command | description |
 | :--- | :--- |
-chmod *permissions file* | is an abbreviation of change mode.
-A files mode is the set of permissions attached to it that control access.
+chmod *permissions-file* | is an abbreviation of change mode.
+A file's mode is the set of permissions attached to it that control access.
 Zu *permissions*: s. [here](https://askubuntu.com/tags/chmod/info).

 | command | description |
 | :--- | :--- |